Entropies in $\mu$-framework of canonical metrics and K-stability, I -- Archimedean aspect: Perelman's W-entropy and $\mu$-cscK metrics: Introduction

 \begin{thm} For $\lambda \in \mathbb{R}$, we have

-where $(\mathcal{X}, \mathcal{L}; \tau)$ runs over all test configurations. \end{thm}
+where $(\mathcal{X}, \mathcal{L}; \rho)$ runs over all test configurations. \end{thm}

 This inequality is analogous to Donaldson's lower bound \cite{Don} (resp. \cite{He, DS}) for Calabi functional (resp. $H$-functional).
 These are indeed related by extremal limit $\lambda \to - \infty$ as explained in section \ref{Observations, Calabi}.
-We will reformulate this result in the second article as we explain later.
+We will reformulate this result in the second article \cite{Ino4}.

 The first two theorems are proved in section \ref{mu-cscK metrics and Perelman's $W$-entropy}.
 The last theorem is proved in section \ref{Slope formula}, based on the monotonicity established in section \ref{Monotonicity}.
 We employ Berman--Berndtsson's subharmonicity argument \cite{BB} there.